Tong Tong Fair

 The Tong Tong Fair (formerly known as Pasar Malam Besar) was the largest festival in the world for Indo (European-Indonesian) culture, held annually in the Netherlands.
 In 2009 it was renamed to 'Tong Tong Fair'.
 Established in 1959 it was one of the oldest festivals and the fourth largest grand fair in the Netherlands.
 It was also the annual event with the highest number of paying visitors of the Dutch city of The Hague, having consistently attracted more than 100,000 visitors since 1993.

 The name ‘'Pasar Malam Besar’' is derived from the Indonesian/Malay language and literally means ‘Great Night Market’.
 The new name was chosen to emphasise its link with the 'Tong Tong Foundation' and its cultural mission.
 Another reason was to distinguish oneself from the many other fairs under the name pasar malam.

 The fair was raised every summer on its dedicated fairground, called the ‘Malieveld’, close to the central train station of The Hague.
 22.000 m² of festival terrain and many, mostly Indo, volunteers will facilitate visitors from both the Netherlands and abroad.
 The festival hosted three popular food courts, a culinary theatre, many large to medium stages for performance art, workshop areas, areas for lecture and interviews, market areas, as well as specific fair areas for trading merchandise.

+In May 2024, the fair collapsed financially shortly before its planned 64th edition.
+After the festival was cancelled because the organisers could no longer meet essential obligations, the District Court of The Hague declared Tong Tong Holding B.V. and Pasar Malam Besar B.V. bankrupt on 14 May 2024.
+The organisation had been weakened by losses during the COVID-19 years, rising production costs and disappointing attendance in 2023; the immediate trigger was the failure to secure an overbridging loan from the municipality or banks.